-- E40 (Dasoguz) - E121 (border of Kazakhstan Turkmenbashi border of Iran) - E60 (Turkmenbashi Gyzylarbat Ashgabat Tedjen Mary Chardzhu) - E03 (Uzber border Dasoguz Ashgabat Gaudan)
+- E121 (border of Kazakhstan at Bekdash Turkmenbashi border of Iran at Gudriolum) - E60 (Turkmenbashi Gyzylarbat Ashgabat Tedjen Mary Chardzhu) - E03 (Uzbek border Dashoguz Ashgabat Iran border at Gaudan)

 The maximum size and weight of vehicles traveling through the territory are: 4 m in height, 18 m length for trailer, 20 m for truck + trailer, and 24 m for road train, 2.5 m in width, 6.9 t per axle and 38 t in total weight.
 The maximum speed on key motorways (category I) 90 km / hour for freight vehicles.